 z/OS Debugger supports the debugging of PL/I typed structures for procedures compiled with the Enterprise PL/I V4R2 or later compilers.
-If you are running with Language Environment V1R11, V1R12 or V1R13, apply the PTFs for Language Environment APAR PM30489.
 You can use the TEST (SEPARATE) options at compile time to get the full benefit of this support.